Vishal-Singh-Panwar/InfiniteScrolling/README.md

 `InfiniteScrollingData` is a protocol which your modal needs to conform to.
 Right now its an empty protocol, but for scalability purpose, I felt like adding data set as collection of custom protocol instead of `Any`.

 `CollectionViewConfiguration` can be used to tweak some behaviour of the infinite scrolling.
-You neeed to provide `maxNumberOfCellsOnScreen` and `scrollingDirection`.
+You need to provide `maxNumberOfCellsOnScreen` and `scrollingDirection`.
 Based on these two properties, boundary elements are added as well as size for cell is calculated.
 By default, `InfiniteScrollingBehaviour` has a `CollectionViewConfiguration` with `maxNumberOfCellsOnScreen` as 5 and `scrollingDirection` as `horizontal`.

 Currently it only supports 1 element in a line with 0 inter item spacing and line spacing.

 Incase you need to have infinite scrolling with pagination, enable pagination in the collectionView and pass in `maxNumberOfCellsOnScreen` 1.

+**Note:** Currently does not support custom flow layout and unequal cell sizes.

 ## InfiniteScrollingBehaviourDelegate
 The delegate has two methods.